garrandall/popular-music-data/tracks/grapevyne-brownstone.md

   start_date: '1995-08-05'
 ---

-Ooh...ooh...ooh...ooh...
+Oh...oh...oh...oh...
-Ooh...I heard (I heard) it through grapevyne
+Oh...I heard (I heard) it through grapevyne
 (Boy, you know that I)

 I heard it through the grapevine